spraakbanken/mink-backend/docs/developers-guide.md

 - **Corpus** (`/corpus` routes): A collection of text files that can be processed with Sparv to generate annotations and exports.
 Corpus resources require source files and a config file to run Sparv jobs.
 - **Lexicon** (`/lexicon` routes): A collection of entries that can be processed with the Karp Pipeline to generate annotations and exports.
-Lexicon resources require a source file in JSONL format and a config file.
+Lexicon resources require source files in JSONL format and a config file.
 - **Metadata** (`/metadata` routes): A YAML file containing descriptive information about a corpus, lexicon, analysis, or collection.
 Metadata resources are used to generate [Språkbanken Text's resources page](https://spraakbanken.gu.se/en/resources) and do not require source files.
 A Metadata "config file" is the